aaroncwt/container-optimizer/readme.md

         bestWaste = Infinity
         bestOrientation = NULL

-        // Find the best free rectangle to place this stack FOR each rect IN freeRects:
+        // Find the best free rectangle to place this stack, filling furthest end first FOR each rect IN freeRects:
             FOR each orientation IN [(length, width), (width, length)]:
                 IF stack dimensions (in orientation) <= rect dimensions: waste = (rect.length * rect.width) - (stack.length * stack.width)

+                    // Prioritize minimum X (furthest back), then minimum Y, then minimum waste isBetter = bestRect is NULL OR
+                               rect.x < bestX OR
+                               (rect.x == bestX AND rect.y < bestY) OR
+                               (rect.x == bestX AND rect.y == bestY AND waste < bestWaste)

-                    IF waste < bestWaste:
+                    IF isBetter:
+                        bestX = rect.x
+                        bestY = rect.y
                         bestWaste = waste
                         bestRect = rect
                         bestOrientation = orientation